Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Proof of the main results

 First, we shall briefly comment on the following quantity

-introduced by Dipierro, Figalli, Palatucci and Valdinoci in \cite{dpfv} as a measure of the behaviour of the set $E$ near infinity, and which is (up to a dimensional constant) the limit in \eqref{volinf M} in the case $M=\R^n$ with its standard metric.
-This quantity is invariant by rescalings of $E$ and it is a measure of "how conical" is $E$ near infinity.
+introduced by Dipierro, Figalli, Palatucci, and Valdinoci in \cite{dpfv} as a measure of the behavior of the set $E$ near infinity, and which is (up to a dimensional constant) the limit in \eqref{volinf M} in the case $M=\R^n$ with its standard metric.
+This quantity is invariant by rescaling of $E$ and, at first, can be thought as a measure of "how conical" is $E$ near infinity.
 Indeed, if the blow-down $ E/\lambda$ converges in $L^1_{\rm loc} (\R^n)$ to a regular cone $E_\infty$ as $\lambda \to \infty$, then $\alpha(E) = \mathcal{H}^{n-1} (E_\infty \cap \Sp^{n-1})$.
 Nevertheless, the fact that this limit exists in not equivalent to having a conical blow-down.
-Indeed, one can easy construct examples where the limit in $\alpha(E)$ exists but the blow downs of $E$ converge to two different cones along two different subsequences.
+Indeed, one can easily construct examples where the limit in $\alpha(E)$ exists but the blow-downs of $E$ converge to two different cones along two different subsequences.

-\vsp Finally the authors in \cite{dpfv} refer to $\alpha(E)$ as the weighted volume towards infinity of the set $E$, however in light of our results and description it would be more appropriate to call this quantity $\emph{heat density over E}$.
-Indeed, $\alpha(E)$ represents the fraction of heat kernel which flows through the set towards infinity (this explains why $\theta(M)=1$ on stochastically complete manifolds).
+\vsp Finally, the authors in \cite{dpfv} refer to $\alpha(E)$ as the weighted volume towards infinity of the set $E$; however in light of our results and description, it would be more appropriate to call this quantity $\emph{heat density over E}$.
+Indeed, $\alpha(E)$ represents the fraction of heat kernel that flows through the set towards infinity (this explains why $\theta_M \equiv 1$ on stochastically complete manifolds).

 \vsp Because of this intuitive reason, the limit in the definition of $\alpha(E)$ needs not to exist in general if $E$, for example, oscillates between two cones near infinity.
 See \cite[Example 2.8]{dpfv} for the construction of such an example.